Tokyo

 Tips

-Google Translate is your best friend
+Google Translate is your bff

 Getting around Japan used to be a real challenge if you didn’t speak the language.
 These days, for better or worse, Google Translate, especially the camera feature, makes things a lot easier.
 You can just point your phone at a menu and instantly get an idea of what everything is.